 “Let the children come to me,” Jesus said.
 As a Family of Faith we understand the importance of ministry to children, youth and families.
-At each baptism, this community promises to nurture and support each baptized person as they grow up in the life of Jesus Christ.
+At each baptism, this community promises to nurture and support each baptized persons as they grow up in the life of Jesus Christ.
 It’s that commitment that leads us to offer a variety of programs and events specifically for children, youth and families.

 Faith Activities by Age Groups